-A mindful and values-focused counselling & psychotherapy & coaching practice - across Richmond-upon-Thames and the wider UK & Europe.
+Values-driven Coaching and Psychotherapy - across Richmond-upon-Thames and the wider UK & Europe.

-Although I have been in private psychotherapy practice for some years (utilising the Parent-Adult-Child model of Transactional Analysis psychotherapy) in 2014 I began re-skilling in Acceptance & Commitment Therapy (ACT) - a vital and practical, science-led therapy, which is more commonly used by psychologists, but virtually unknown to psychotherapists.
+I first trained to MSc level in Transactional Analysis (some may already know the Parent-Adult-Child psychotherapy model, which is often used in corporate coaching).
+In 2014, I added advanced training in Acceptance & Commitment Training (ACT) - a vital and practical, science-led therapy, which is more commonly used by psychologists, but virtually unknown to psychotherapists.
 I was seeking an authentic, cohesive therapy process, that was less reactive and backward looking - and more proactive and forward focused.
-A process that could be effective in both therapy and in professional life coaching.
-In addition, I've taken one of the best Life & Wellbeing Coach trainings, and work face-to-face online with clients across both the UK and Europe.
+A process that could be effective in both therapy and in professional coaching.